 A geophysical survey of the site was completed in June 2017.
 On advice a tree and ecological survey were not required, and a previous bat survey was referred to.
-A heritage impact survey and noise management plan are being completed as part of the planning application.
+A heritage impact survey and noise management plan have been completed.
+In November 2018 a bat report was completed relating to the toilet area.